Alternative Care Training

 Italy has become the main entry point for unaccompanied children, with 45,000 children arriving by sea during the first nine months of 2018 alone.
 11,170 unaccompanied children arrived in Spain during the same time period.
 Bulgaria, meanwhile, is an entry country for those travelling from Turkey.
 It is used as a transit country for many migrants and refugees wanting to reach Western Europe.
 In 2017, 440 unaccompanied children applied for asylum in Bulgaria, a significant decrease from 2,772 in 2016.

 The Alternative Care Training or ACT project has set out to improve reception in alternative care arrangements being used for unaccompanied children (uac) aged 15-18 (in connection with guardianship), with a special focus on Bulgaria, Italy and Spain, the most popular entry points.
 More specifically, the project will provide tools for the training of professionals and practitioners in providing entrance to these arrangements to the target group.
 With the wide range of training on offer, the project will increase the skills of both guardians and care workers in the alternative care sphere.
-The training materials will be available online to interested parties, spreading the knowledge to an even wider audience.
 Finally, and most importantly, these measures are expected to help the children integrate more successfully into their new countries.

-A specialist training on both improving access for unaccompanied children to alternative care and boosting the quality of these services is lacking across the EU, tailor made training courses will be developed for specialist staff in the three target countries.
-An international training following a train the trainer model will also be on offer to professionals in other Member States.
+A specialist training on both improving access for unaccompanied children to alternative care and boosting the quality of these services was lacking across the EU.
+TTailor made training of trainer (T-o-T) courses were developed under the ACT project for specialist staff in the three target countries.
+The analysis mentioned above and an expert meeting served as input for the development of the training.
+The expert meeting facilitated a discussion among experts from project partners as well as other European experts.